fedoranimus/todoist-api/source/includes/_notes.md

 Argument | Description
 -------- | -----------
-file_attachment | A file attached to the note (see more details about attachments above).
+file_attachment | A file attached to the note (see more details about attachments above, and learn how to upload a file in the `Uploads` section).

 ## Add a project note